AlejandroAkbal/Markdown-Files/tutorials/dev.to/security.md

 - [How to get a free Google server forever](https://dev.to/phocks/how-to-get-a-free-google-server-forever-1fpf), a perfect test environment for this tutorial.
 - [How to get 2x Oracle Cloud servers free forever](https://dev.to/phocks/how-to-get-2x-oracle-cloud-servers-free-forever-4o22), another option for test environments.
-- [Create your own Heroku with Dokku on DigitalOcean](https://dev.to/alejandroakbal/create-your-own-heroku-with-dokku-on-digitalocean-14ef), a guide to deploy your code to your now secure server.
+- [Create your own Heroku with Dokku on DigitalOcean](https://dev.to/alejandroakbal/create-your-own-heroku-with-dokku-on-digitalocean-14ef), a guide to deploy your applications to your now-secure server.

 ### Self promotion